arioflorido/PictureSorter/README.md

 - what if multiple faces detected in picture?
     - create model_name_x_model_name.jpg?
 - try rotating the image?
+- add option to do not use CNN (to avoid memory issue)
+  - or choose what option? like --hog-mode or --cnn-mode
+- add flag to reprocess no_faces_detected or unknown_faces?>

 ## Reference
 - https://realpython.com/face-recognition-with-python/